-There are several terrain issues even though it is a well defined trail.
-First, the trail has rocky portions which can turn an ankle.
+There are several terrain issues even though it is a well-defined trail.
+First, the trail has rocky portions that can turn an ankle.
 Cell phone service is iffy in the canyon portion, so broken body parts may require a lonely wait for rescue.
-Secondly, the trail is kind of over-grown in places with leg-shredding Gambel Oak.
+Secondly, the trail is kind of overgrown in places with leg-shredding Gambel Oak.
 Long pants are advised.

 The is a large rattlesnake population on the route.
 Keep your eyes open and watch out!
 They seem to like to hang out in/near the marker cairns on the traverse so be careful when taking a break.

 Finally, this is a 13 mile round trip with 4400 gain.
 Casual hikers can take upwards of 10 hours to complete the climb/descent so plan accordingly.
 Late starts and poor planning can leave you waterless, exhausted and finding your way through a dark forest.

 From I-15, take exit 341 toward 31st St; follow signs for Weber State University.
 After 1.2 miles merge onto UT-79 E/31st St. Turn right at US-89 S/S Washington Blvd.
 Turn left at 40th St. Continue onto Country Hills Dr. Turn right at S 1200 E St/Harrison Blvd.
 Turn left at E 4600 S. E 4600 S turns slightly right and becomes S 1900 E. Destination will be on the left.